-As you may already be aware, the Department for Education has announced changes to relationships and sex education following nationwide consultation.
-These changes will come into effect from September 2020 and all schools will be required to comply with the updated requirements.
+The Department for Education has made changes to relationships and sex education following nationwide consultation which came into effect from September 2020 and all schools are required to comply with the updated requirements.
 The statutory guidance can be found at:

 Learning about the emotional, social and physical aspects of growing up will give children and young people the information, skills and positive values to have safe, fulfilling relationships and help them take responsibility for their own well-being.

 Consequently, from September 2020, Relationships and Sex Education (RSE), along with Health Education, will be statutory, and form part of the National Curriculum.

 We have reviewed our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:

 As part of this process, the school consulted with parents, staff and governors that helped to inform our schools’ decisions on when and how certain content is covered.